Awesome

 <br>Let's say, your current users

-table have a fullname
+table have a name

-column, but you need two separate columns : firstname
+column, but you need two separate columns : first_name

-and lastname
+and last_name

 .
 First, modify your migration :